 The worst offenders for polluting indoor air quality appear to be chlorine bleach, ammonia-based cleaning sprays, floor and furniture polish and chemical spray cleaners for the bathroom and kitchen.

-Like cleaning products, cosmetics, deodorants and fragrances can be a significant source of damaging volatile organic compounds in household air.
+Like cleaning products, cosmetics, deodorants and fragrances can be a significant source of damaging volatile organic compounds and other chemical gases in household air.

 Hairspray, nail polish, perfumes and deodorant sprays are some of the most toxic, but many other bathroom products pollute the air in your home with harmful chemicals.